The Complete Guide

 Born between 1990 ~ 1980

-When it launches in mid 2020, you’ll receive a welcome letter from the scheme and be enrolled automatically.
+When it launches in mid 2020, you’ll receive a welcome letter from the new scheme and be enrolled into the new long-term care insurance scheme.

 You already have ElderShield.

-But the Government will still sign you up for CareShield Life to “make joining CareShield Life more convenient” (exact words by MOH).
+But the Government will still sign you up for CareShield Life to “make it more convenient to join CareShield life” (MOH).

-So if you don’t want it and wish to stick with ElderShield, opt out by 31 Dec 2023 and receive a full refund of the premiums paid.
+So if you don’t want it and wish to stick with the existi ElderShield scheme, opt out by 31 Dec 2023 and receive a full refund of the premiums paid.

 Born 1969 or earlier

-Since you already have ElderShield for a while, you won’t join CareShield Life automatically.
+Since you already have ElderShield for quite some time, you won’t be required to join CareShield Life.

 However, you can switch over if you wish, starting from mid 2021.